Minority Engineering Programs (MEP)

 Summer Transition Program

-The Summer Transition Program (STP) is a residential program that enhances the academic and social maturation of incoming minority engineering freshmen prior to the start of the regular academic year.
-Up to 75 students are selected to participate in this comprehensive six-week program held during the second academic summer session.
+The Summer Transition Program (STP) is a program that enhances the academic and social maturation of incoming minority engineering freshmen prior to the start of the regular academic year.
+STP is held in partnership with the Summer Start Program.

 Minority Summer Research Program